fatiando/2023-kegs/extended-abstract/README.md

 The main goal of the project is to provide open-source software tools that are easy to use and also well designed, tested, and documented.
-Nowadays it consists in a set of Python libraries, each one of them with a very specific scope of application.
+Nowadays, it consists in a set of Python libraries, each one of them with a very specific scope of application.
 These libraries offer software solutions for downloading and caching data from the web, handling and interpolating spatial data, computing normal gravity of reference ellipsoids using analytic solutions, processing potential fields data with